 How To Make Caramelized Onion Mashed Potatoes

 - Start by caramelizing the onions.
-I thinly slice the onions and then add them to a pan with butter and a little bit of salt.
+I thinly slice the onions and then add them to a pan with butter and some salt.
 It does take some patience to make caramelized onions.
-They will cook for about 45 minutes – 1 hour and you need to stir them up every few minutes.
-You want them to sit long enough to start caramelizing but you don’t want them to burn.
-You can also add in a few splashes of water or white wine throughout the cooking process for more moisture.
+They cook for about 45 minutes – 1 hour, and you must stir them up every few minutes.
+You want them to sit long enough to start caramelizing, but you don’t want them to burn.
+You can also add a few splashes of water or white wine throughout the cooking process for more moisture.

-- Once onions are nice and caramelized, add in a few cloves of garlic and let cook for just a minute or two so it isn’t raw.
-You can caramelize the onions up to 3 days in advance if you like.
-Just refrigerate until ready to make the mashed potatoes.
+- Once onions are nice and caramelized, add a few cloves of garlic and cook for just a minute or two so it isn’t raw.
+You can caramelize the onions up to three days in advance; refrigerate them until ready to make the mashed potatoes.

-- Use a potato masher to lightly mash potatoes and then add your butter and caramelized onion and goat cheese mixture.
-Mix everything together and mash until desired consistency is reached.
+- Use a potato masher to mash potatoes lightly, and then add your butter, caramelized onion, and goat cheese mixture.
+Mix everything together and mash until the desired consistency is reached.
 I like to use an electric mixer to ensure the potatoes are as smooth as possible.
-Try not to over mix though or they could get gummy.
+Try not to over-mix, though, as they can get gummy.

 Mashed Potato Frequently Asked Questions

 - What kind of potatoes should I use?
-I like to use a classic russet potato when I make mashed potatoes but Yukon gold or red would also work well if you prefer.
+I like to use a classic russet potato when making mashed potatoes, but Yukon gold or red also work well.

 - Do I need to peel my potatoes first?
-I prefer to peel mine, especially when using an Idaho potato because the skin is a little thicker but you don’t have to if you don’t want to.
-If using Yukon gold or red potatoes, the skins are thinner.
+I prefer to peel mine, especially when using an Idaho potato, because the skin is a little thicker, but you don’t have to.
+If Yukon gold or red potatoes are used, the skins are thinner.

 - Can I use an electric mixer to mash my potatoes?
 Yes!
-That is usually what I use to make my mashed potatoes extra creamy.
+That’s usually what I use to make my mashed potatoes extra creamy.

 - Can I use a food processor to mash my potatoes?
-No, I would not recommend using a food processor.
-It will most likely make your potatoes have a gummy texture.
+No, I don’t recommend using a food processor.
+It will most likely give your potatoes a gummy texture.

 - Can I make these vegan?
 To make vegan, you can either omit the goat cheese or use a vegan goat cheese alternative.

 - Can I make mashed potatoes ahead of time?
-Yes, you can make them 1-2 days in advance and then heat in a pot or over a double boiler just before eating.
-You will probably need to add extra milk to loosen them up.
+Yes, you can make them 1-2 days before eating and heat them in a pot or over a double boiler.
+You will likely need to add extra milk to loosen them up.

 - Can you freeze mashed potatoes?
-Yes, I would recommend freezing in a freezer friendly, air tight container for 3 months.
+Yes, I would recommend freezing in a freezer-friendly, air-tight container for up to three months.

 Looking For More Vegetarian Thanksgiving Recipes?